HeisenbugLtd/cache-sim/README.md

-# cache-sim
+# Cache Sim, a cache simulator.
 Old shit from the attic.
-A cache simulator.
 Most notable feature: It uses "goto" (one).